• Skip to primary navigation

 What is Muhammara?

-Muhammara is a smoky, spicy, and hearty dip that consists of red pepper, walnuts, bread crumbs, and pomegranate.
+Muhammara is a smoky, spicy, and hearty dip that consists of red pepper, walnuts, and bread crumbs.
 The name literally translates to “reddened” in Arabic, which describes the dish’s vibrant red color.

 The dish is associated with the Syrian city, Aleppo, and is found all over southeastern regions.